David Neligan: Dublin Metropolitan Police & MI5

 Against his father's wishes, Neligan joined the Dublin Metropolitan Police (DMP) - also in 1917.
 Picking up travel documentation from the local Royal Irish Constabulary barracks he declined a suggestion that he enlist in this armed rural force.
 After service as a uniformed constable with the DMP, Neligan was promoted to Detective and transferred into the Department's widely hated counterintelligence and anti-political-subversion unit, the G Division, in 1919.
 In May 1920 Neligan's elder brother Maurice (1895–1920), an Irish Republican Army (IRA) member and friend of Michael Collins, persuaded him to resign from the DMP.

 After his resignation, Neligan returned to his native County Limerick with the intention of doing the Limerick IRA.
-Shortly afterward his brother Maurice was killed in a motorcycle accident, near their home in Templeglantine.
+Shortly afterwards, his brother Maurice was killed in a motorcycle accident, near their home in Templeglantine.
 In the meantime, Neligan also received word from a family friend that Michael Collins wished to meet with him in Dublin.
 Collins had been outraged that Neligan had been allowed to resign and persuaded Neligan to rejoin the DMP as a mole for the intelligence wing of the IRA.
 Along with Detectives Eamon Broy and James McNamara, Neligan acted as a highly valuable agent for Collins and passed on reams of vital information.
 Neligan leaked documents about the relative importance of police and military personnel and also warned insurgents of upcoming raids and ambushes.
-Unconfirmed rumors were that Neligan might have been a double agent working for British interests, can now be dismissed as smear campaign owing to his subsequent service on behalf of the Irish Free State.
+There are unconfirmed rumors that Neligan might have been a double agent working for British interests.

 In 1921 Collins ordered Neligan to let himself be recruited into MI5 and he used the opportunity to memorise their passwords and the identities of their agents.
 All of this was passed on to Collins.
 After Broy and McNamara were dismissed in 1921, Neligan became Collins' most important mole inside Dublin Castle.

 Irish Civil War

 On the outbreak of the Civil War in June 1922, Neligan joined the Irish Army in Islandbridge Barracks with the rank of Commandant, and was attached to the Dublin Guard.
 He was involved in the seaborne assault on Fenit and spent the remainder of the war serving as a military intelligence officer operating between Ballymullen Barracks, Tralee & Killarney.
-He has been accused of involvement in several atrocities including the Ballyseedy massacre and has been referred to as the "Butcher of Kerry".
-However, Ernie O'Malley expressed doubts as to the evidence of this.
+He was involved in atrocities alongside Patrick 'Paddy' Dally including the Ballyseedy massacre (Execution of republican prison by placing them on landmines), mock executions and torture of prisoners using crowbars and has been referred to as the "Butcher of Kerry".
 In 1923 Neligan was posted to Dublin, where he was promoted to Colonel and succeeded Diarmuid O'Hegarty as the Irish Army's Director of Intelligence.